-Set the HOLD POTENTIAL (COMMANDS section) to 100 mV (50 mV on thumbwheel and MULTIPLIER toggle at x2).
+Set the HOLD POTENTIAL (COMMANDS section) to 100 mV (5.0 on the ten turn dial and MULTIPLIER toggle to x20).
 Select positive (pos) polarity.
 The VOLTAGE ELECTRODE METER should read 100 mV and the CURRENT ELECTRODE METER should read 0.00 μ A.

 Switch to negative (neg) polarity.
-The VOLTAGE ELECTRODE METER should read (-100mV) and the CURRENT ELECTRODE METER should read (-0.2 μ A)
+The VOLTAGE ELECTRODE METER should read (-100mV) and the CURRENT ELECTRODE METER should read ($0.2\mu A$)